Karl Pearson: Career

 His next career move was to the Inner Temple, where he read law until 1881 (although he never practised).
-After this, he returned to mathematics, deputising for the mathematics professor at King's College, London in 1881 and for the professor at University College, London in 1883.
-In 1884, he was appointed to the Goldsmid Chair of Applied Mathematics and Mechanics at University College, London.
+After this, he returned to mathematics, deputising for the mathematics professor at King's College, London in 1881 and for the professor at University College London in 1883.
+In 1884, he was appointed to the Goldsmid Chair of Applied Mathematics and Mechanics at University College London.
 Pearson became the editor of Common Sense of the Exact Sciences (1885) when William Kingdon Clifford died.
 1891 saw him also appointed to the professorship of Geometry at Gresham College; here he met Walter Frank Raphael Weldon, a zoologist who had some interesting problems requiring quantitative solutions.
 The collaboration, in biometry and evolutionary theory, was a fruitful one and lasted until Weldon died in 1906.
 Weldon introduced Pearson to Charles Darwin's cousin Francis Galton, who was interested in aspects of evolution such as heredity and eugenics.
-Pearson became Galton's protégé, at times to the verge of hero worship.
+Pearson became Galton's protégé.

-After Galton's death in 1911, Pearson embarked on producing his definitive biography — a three-volume tome of narrative, letters, genealogies, commentaries, and photographs — published in 1914, 1924, and 1930, with much of Pearson's own money paying for their print runs.
+After Galton's death in 1911, Pearson embarked on producing his definitive biography—a three-volume tome of narrative, letters, genealogies, commentaries, and photographs—published in 1914, 1924, and 1930, with much of Pearson's own money paying for their print runs.
 The biography, done "to satisfy myself and without regard to traditional standards, to the needs of publishers or to the tastes of the reading public", triumphed Galton's life, work and personal heredity.
 He predicted that Galton, rather than Charles Darwin, would be remembered as the most prodigious grandson of Erasmus Darwin.

 When Galton died, he left the residue of his estate to the University of London for a chair in Eugenics.
-Pearson was the first holder of this chair — the Galton Chair of Eugenics, later the Galton Chair of Genetics—in accordance with Galton's wishes.
-He formed the Department of Applied Statistics (with financial support from the Drapers' Company), into which he incorporated the Biometric and Galton laboratories.
+Pearson was the first holder of this chair—the Galton Chair of Eugenics, later the Galton Chair of Genetics—in accordance with Galton's wishes.
+Pearson formed the Department of Applied Statistics (with financial support from the Drapers' Company), which combined the Biometric and Galton Laboratories.
 He remained with the department until his retirement in 1933, and continued to work until his death.

-Personal life and death
+Personal life

 In 1890, Pearson married Maria Sharpe.
 The couple had three children: Sigrid Loetitia Pearson, Helga Sharpe Pearson, and Egon Pearson, who became a statistician himself and succeeded his father as head of the Applied Statistics Department at University College.
 Maria died in 1928 and in 1929 Karl married Margaret Victoria Child, a co-worker at the Biometric Laboratory.
 He and his family lived at 7 Well Road in Hampstead, now marked with a blue plaque.
-He died at Coldharbour, Surrey on 27 April 1936.
+He died at Coldharbour, Surrey, on 27 April 1936.